+Meet the BACB’s guided training requirements with the convenience of a 100% online, self-paced curriculum from one of the top behavior analysis schools in the country.
 Designed and conducted by a Board-Certified Behavior Analyst from University of Kansas Department of Applied Behavioral Science, The KU Applied Behavior Analysis for Practitioners program makes it easy for you to register, prepare for the RBT exam and get ready to enter this in-demand field.

 - Solidify your knowledge and skills in direct implementation of behavioral programs;

 - Learn how to be more effective in your implementation of behavioral programming;

 - Gain skills that provide a competitive advantage for internships or employment in direct implementation of behavioral services under the direction of a BCBA; and

 - Prepare yourself to pass RBT Competency Assessment and the RBT Exam and earn your RBT credential.

 With the KU RBT prep course, organizations delivering behavioral health care can quickly, conveniently and affordably prepare current and new staff for RBT certification.
 Comprehensive, quality instruction with both self-paced and live components helps you create and employ well-prepared practitioners.
 Get the most from your investment in employees’ RBT training and deploy them faster with KU’s high exam pass rates.